 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 The electric vehicle (EV) market surged tremendously in 2021.
 During this time, EVs reached record-high sales, as reported by the International Energy Agency.
 Teslas continue to make up a large proportion of EV sales.
 In fact, the Tesla Model 3 was the best-selling EV in 2018 and 2019 — the most recent years with plug-in EV sales data available from the Alternative Fuels Data Center.
-Although Teslas have been popular due to the gas and maintenance expenses they save drivers, Tesla owners typically spend more on car insurance due to the higher price of parts and repairs.
+Although Teslas are popular due to the gas and maintenance expenses they save drivers, Tesla owners typically pay above-average premiums for auto insurance.
+This may be due to the higher price of parts and repairs.

 How much does it cost to insure a Tesla?

 The average cost of full coverage car insurance in the U.S. is $2,014 per year for a gas-powered vehicle, according to Bankrate’s 2023 study of quoted annual premiums from Quadrant Information Services.
-Our rate analysis shows that average car insurance rates for Teslas, including the three we reviewed, are higher.
+Our rate analysis shows that average Tesla car insurance costs are higher, with average full coverage premiums ranging from 69 percent to 117 percent higher than the national average, depending on the model.
 Among the many factors that impact car insurance rates, the make and model of the vehicle you drive affect your premium because different models have different crash statistics, repair costs and safety features.

 - Crash rate stats per make – Teslas have much lower crash rates than other vehicles.
 As of the fourth quarter of 2022, Tesla reported only one accident for every 4.85 million miles driven in which drivers were using Tesla’s Autopilot technology and one for every 1.4 million miles driven for drivers who were not using Autopilot.
 In contrast, the National Highway Traffic Safety Administration (NHTSA) reports the U.S. average is one accident per 652,000 miles.
 These low crash rates may help bring down car insurance rates for Teslas.